 All children who attend a full day will brush their teeth after lunch.
-The CDEC provides the tooth brushes that are replaced on a regular schedule.
+The CDEC provides toothbrushes that are replaced on a regular schedule.
 They are stored in a storage system that allows for ventilation for them to dry.
 The CDEC accepts donations of bathroom cups and toothpaste and will notify families when supplies are low.